gtshepard/gtshepard/README.md

 # Hi There 👋 From 🇺🇸
-- My Name is Garrison; Welcome!
+- My name is Garrison; Welcome!

 ## 👨‍💻 About Me
   - Bacholers in Computer Science from CUNY Hunter College 🎓